-David Hunter has previously served as a Judge and prosecutor in Fort Bend County, TX.
+David Hunter has previously served as a Judge and former prosecutor in Fort Bend County, TX.
 He has years of experience, education, and skill in defending the rights of individuals who are accused of drunk driving, juvenile crimes, drug offenses, domestic violence, and other misdemeanors and felonies.
 He is committed to pursuing justice and puts special care and attention to each case he takes on.
-For free Consultation contact us online or call the David Hunter Law Firm at [phone].
+For free Consultation contact us online or call the David Hunter Law Firm at 281-265-1515.

 3 Reasons to Hire a DWI Attorney Fort Bend County TX | David Hunter Law Firm